 In the Good ending of Swan Song, Takuma is forgiven and left unpunished for rape, murder, torture, necrophilia, you name it.
 In the normal ending he is the sole reason for the death of all the earthquake survivors.

-This is an in-universe plot point in Fate/stay night; the main criteria for a Heroic Spirit to be summoned is that they are the hero of their own story.
-Even if they are truly rotten (like Gilgamesh and Bluebeard), if they were a "hero" by that definition, they're fair game.
+This is an in-universe plot point in Fate/stay night; the main criteria for a human becoming a Heroic Spirit is they are the hero of their own story.
+Even if they are truly rotten (like Gilgamesh and Bluebeard), if they were a "hero" by that definition their soul is stored in the Throne of Heroes rather than reincarnated.

 In Least I Could Do, protagonist Rayne gets away with being insanely rude, selfish, insulting, etc. because, well, it's him.
 In earlier strips his friends would give back about as good as they got, but in more recent years Rayne is the only one allowed to look good in the end.
 The modus operandi of late involves Rayne doing something mean or selfish to his friends for 90% of the storyline, then taking the last 10% to do something that magically makes everyone forgive him, whether it's honestly nice or just him cleaning up the mess he got them into in the first place.
 Not helping matters at all is the fact that Rayne is pretty well an Author Avatar for Ryan Sohmer.